kawaii-wolf/koboldcpp-loader-api/README.md

 * node --experimental-fetch app.js

 ## How to use
-* Browse to site, see swagger documentation/examples on site.
+* Browse to http://site/kobold-api, see swagger documentation/examples on site.